 Position Description Computer Science Lead (100%) Teaches transfer Computer Science classes.
 Responsible for: Computer Science program, 4 year institution articulation, the Computer Science major, curriculum, liaison with local CSU.
-On sabbatical spring 2015.
 Networking Lead (100%) Teaches Cisco, Security and other Networking classes.
 Anchor person for relationship with Cisco.
 Developing all new and revised networking curriculum.
 Training new Cisco 1, 2, 3, 4 adjunct instructors.
 Interactive Multimedia Lead (100%) Teaches digital media and web classes.
-Coordinator for the Interactive Multimedia major and certificate and Multimedia courses.
-Web Lead (50%) Teaches all levels of web classes.
-Coordinates the web certificates, maintains strong connection with local web industry.
-Will be retiring within next two years.
-Photoshop Lead (45%) Certified in Photoshop.
-Teaches all levels of Photoshop and social media.
+Coordinator for the Web program.
+Web/Mobile/Gaming (100%) Teaches all levels of web classes New Technologies Lead (45%) Certified in Photoshop.
+Teaches all levels of Photoshop, Intro to 3D, and social media.
 Coordinates the Photoshop program including meeting and working with the several adjunct faculty who teach Photoshop classes and working with faculty to develop and update the Photoshop curriculum.
+Has been focusing on new technologies such as 3D printing and drones.
 Also is department chair.
-IT Support Lead/IT/Web (90%) Coordinates the IT Support certificate and intro IT courses.
+IT Support Lead/IT/Web (100%) Coordinates the IT Support certificate and intro IT courses.
 Petamula faculty.
 Teaches IT and computer literacy classes.
 Faculty liaison for the CS Advisory Committee.
-Photoshop (60%) Teaches intro Photoshop courses.
-Chairs the scheduling committee.
-Retiring end of spring 2015.
-Literacy/Intro Programming (100%) Teaches Intro programming in C++ and Computer Literacy Digital Media Coordinator (100%) Coordinates district-wide digitral media programs.
-Teaches Photoshop and Video Production Graphic Design Lead (50%) Coordinates Graphic Design program.
-Retiring end of fall 2015.
+Literacy/Intro Programming (100%) Teaches Intro programming in C++ and Computer Literacy Digital Media Coordinator (100%) Coordinates district-wide digital media programs.
+Teaches Photoshop and Video Production Graphic Design Lead (100%) Teaches Graphic Design courses.
+May take over as area coordinator.